Columbia Pike between South Wakefield Street and South Oakland Street

 County staff are reviewing the final plans for this segment of Columbia Pike.
 Given what we've learned from previous Columbia Pike projects about underground conflicts, staff will request additional test holes and apply new technologies (i.e. ground penetrating radar) for this segment before construction begins.
 These steps will help minimize underground risks during construction but will not eliminate these risks.

-Construction for this segment is proposed to start in spring 2021.
+Construction for this segment is proposed to start in fall 2021.

 About the Project